 The Bear Trace Golf Course at Harrison Bay has been designated a “Certified Audubon Cooperative Sanctuary” by Audubon International and earned the Golf Course Superintendents Association (GCSAA) 2013 Environmental Leaders in Golf Award.
 It is also certified by the Golf Environment Organization (GEO) and received awards from Golf Digest, Governor’s Environmental Stewardship and is considered a Groundwater Guardian Green Site.

-Recently, the Bear Trace Golf Course moved to electric-powered mowers and save about 9,000 gallons of fuels per year and $30,000 in maintenance costs while greatly reducing emissions.
+Recently, the Bear Trace Golf Course moved to electric-powered mowers and saved about 9,000 gallons of fuel per year and $30,000 in maintenance costs while greatly reducing emissions.

-On April 22, 2014, the Bear Trace at Harrison Bay hosted a "celebration of sustainable golf" during Earth Day with representatives from the GCSAA, GEO, Sports Turf Managers Association, Tennessee Department of Environmental Conservation and University of Tennessee.
+On April 22, 2014, the Bear Trace at Harrison Bay hosted a “celebration of sustainable golf” during Earth Day with representatives from the GCSAA, GEO, Sports Turf Managers Association, Tennessee Department of Environmental Conservation, and the University of Tennessee.